Gazer0fShoes/calculator/README.md

 # calculator
-A simple browser calculator using HTML, CSS and JS.
+A simple calculator that works in the browser, using HTML, CSS and JS.

 <TODO>